FOR TECHNICAL ASSISTANCE CALL, TEXT OR WHATSAPP +1 763 568 4575 OR EMAIL: ROPTA75@GMAIL.COM

-The Tugens are one of ten Kalenjin ethnic group.
+The Tugens are one of ten Kalenjin ethnic group whose population is estimated at 350,000 people.
 The Tugens have four dialects namely:

-Traditionally, like other Kalenjin people, the Tugen prayed to a God called Asis (which means 'sun'.)
+Traditionally, like other Kalenjin people, the Tugen prayed to a God referred as Asis (which means 'sun'.)
 There are also gods namely Chepapkoyo(god of harvest), Cheptengeryan (god of love).
-Most have converted to Christianity.
-Islam has flourished in the major towns and it was these towns that some Tugens convert into Islam and adopted Islamic names.
+Currenlty Most have converted to ChristianitIsly and Islam which has flourished in the major towns.

-Age-sets: The Tugen social organisation centres on the age set, or ibindo.
-There are seven age-sets (ibinwek) which are rotational, meaning at the end of one ageset new members of that generation are born.
+Age-sets (Ibindo): The Tugen social organisation centres on the age set known as ibindo.
+There are seven age-sets (ibinwek) which are rotational, meaning at the end of one age set new members of that generation are born.
 The order is roughly as given below.
-Among the some Kalenjin peoples, an age-set called Maina exists.
+Among other Kalenjin sub-ethnic groups an additional age-set called Maina exists.
 However, among the Tugen, this ageset is extinct.
-Legend has it that the members of this ibindo were wiped out by the Keiyo, in skirmish between the two tribes near present day Cheploch gorge.
+Legend has it that the members of this ibindo were wiped out by the Keiyo, in skirmish between the two tribes near a place called Cheploch gorge.
 For fear of a recurrence, the community decided to retire the age-set.

 Age sub-set (siritie): In each age-set, the initiates were bundled into siritie or what can be understood as a 'team'.
 There are three 'teams' or siritoik in an age-set (ibindo) namely: